Skip to content

 Specify source disclosures

-Provide the SEC filers and filing types that contain the disclosures you're interpreting—10-Ks, 10-Qs, 8-Ks, or specific exhibits.
+Provide the SEC filers and filing types that contain the disclosures you're interpreting, such as 10-Ks, 10-Qs, 8-Ks, or specific exhibits.

 3